 You might have heard of the silk road?
 Well I call this first shot Silk & Ice.
 I just love how this stream curves through the woods, flanked by snow and ice.
 It’s all part of the world around us.
 I photographed this on a Sunday afternoon but no one was there, except for two fisherman.
 People, get off the couch!

 I went a bit “off the rails” in the next photo to capture Surrealistic Bend.
 I tapped the camera during the 1/4 second exposure.
 It’s kind of jolting; it really wakes you up!
 I have no doubt that this will command a high price on the open art market.

 If you stretch your imagination a bit (maybe a lot) you can see Great Britain, with France on the lower right and northeastern North America to the left (do you see Cape Cod?) in the next photo.
 Unfortunately, it appears that Ireland went under, something that’s likely to happen with the whole Brexit affair.

 To my way of viewing this last photo is more of an ink-blot test.
 It can really be anything that your psyche brings to consciousness.
 If it looks like dead rodents floating in the water, you probably need help (no, this didn’t come to my mind, I’m just sayin’).

-So that’s it for now, I’ll have a few more of these up on my online gallery in the near future.
 And just a reminder, everything in my gallery is available for sale.
 See my online store for details.

 I hope you find some interesting ice!